Private Schools: 10 Challenges You Will Face

 1. Deciding whether to send your child for primary grades or high school

-Personally, if you can afford it, you should send your child to private school right through from pre-kindergarten to twelfth grade.
+If you can afford it, send your child to private school from pre-kindergarten to twelfth grade.
 Perhaps not to the same school all the way through.
 You could, for example, start with a Montessori school through sixth grade.
-Then a day school through eighth or ninth grade.
+Then, a day school through eighth or ninth grade.
 Finish up with a boarding school for grades ten through twelve.

-2. Convincing your high school aged child to go to private school
+2. Convincing your high school-aged child to go to a private school

 The secret here is to make her think this is her idea.
-It cannot be anything which you thought up.
-You can certainly support her decision once she has actually made that decision.
+It cannot be anything that you thought up.
+You can undoubtedly support her decision once she has made that decision.
 If you ignore my advice, you will probably end up with a very miserable teenager.
 I know that you know what is best for your child.
-You can certainly get away with that kind of unilateral thinking and approach while she is very young.
-But I strongly counsel against employing that approach with a pre-teen or teenager.
-The idea of going away to private school has to be her idea.
-Start well ahead of time with general discussions about high school and where it can lead.
-Listen carefully to her needs, concerns and wants.
+You can get away with that kind of unilateral thinking and approach while she is young.
+However, I strongly counsel against employing that approach with a pre-teen or teenager.
+The idea of going away to a private school has to be her idea.
+Start well ahead with general discussions about high school and where it can lead.
+Listen carefully to her needs, concerns, and wants.
 You will come to a common ground after a while.
 It will be worth it because she will embrace the idea and make it hers.

 3. Deciding which school is the right one

 Many people think this is the most daunting part of getting into private school.
-In fact, it is rather fun and so much easier these days because just about everything you need to know about a school is online.
-So poke around, explore and begin to refine your requirements.
+It is fun and much easier because almost everything you need to know about a school is online.
+So poke around, explore, and begin to refine your requirements.
 You will end up with 10-12 schools which more or less fit the bill.
 Whittle that down to 3-5 schools.
 Still not sure which ones will work best?
 Hire an educational consultant.
 There's nothing like an expert to save time.
 Her advice will be well worth her fee.

 Involve your child in this part of the process.
 Remember that going to a private school must be her idea.